Skip to content

 Vegan ‘tuna’ salad

 As I said, I do like the flavor of fish.
 So when I tasted the following the recipe I was over the moon.
-I found it via a fellow blogger, so all the credits for it go to her.
+I found it via a fellow blogger called Linda, so all the credits for it go to her.
 Most recipes I’ve shared so far are zero waste recipes.
 This is one is not, because I haven’t found all the ingredients zero waste just yet.
 However, I found the recipe so good that I just had to share it with you.

-Recipe for vegan tuna salad:
+Recipe for vegan tuna salad

 • 490 grams of cooked chickpeas, I usually buy these organic in a glass jar.